SPECCHIODB/specchio.ch/src/downloads/README.md

 <!-- Login information for VM -->
-To Log into the VM use the following credentials:
+To log into the VM use the following credentials:

     username: specchio
     password: specchio